test-spec-tech/bci-notes/ideas.md

-# This was written by a LLM (claude), consider this content with skepticism
+# This was written by a LLM, consider this content with skepticism

 * Purpose: Test to see if AI can help with BCI research and development.